You can access geodatabases using ArcGIS client software including the following:

 - Use supported versions of ArcGIS for your clients and geodatabase.

 - You must store your enterprise geodatabase in a database release that is supported for both the geodatabase and ArcGIS release you use.
 The database client you install on the ArcGIS client machine must also be supported for your ArcGIS release.
 See the following pages for more information about supported database and database client releases.
 Use the Other versions drop-down list to see information for older software releases and other operating systems.

 - ArcGIS clients also include the API for that client.
 Therefore, the same mixed release rules apply when accessing the geodatabase using API.

-- When you use clients that connect to an ArcGIS Server service, such as ArcGIS Collector or ArcGIS Survey123, ArcGIS Server is actually the client to the geodatabase.
+- When you use clients that connect to an ArcGIS Server service, such as ArcGIS Field Maps or ArcGIS Survey123, ArcGIS Server is actually the client to the geodatabase.
 For these cases, make sure your ArcGIS Server and geodatabase versions are compatible.

 - Older ArcGIS clients can open, query, edit, and save data in